Beliavsky/Alan-Miller-Fortran/README.md

 [toms778.zip](https://jblevins.org/mirror/amiller/toms778.zip) This subroutine solves bound-constrained optimization problems by using the compact formula of the limited memory BFGS updates.

+[toms813.zip](https://jblevins.org/mirror/amiller/toms813.zip) This package is for local minimization, with or without convex constraints.
+It requires the user to supply first derivatives.
+This version is in standard Fortran.
+It uses the so-called spectral projected gradient (SPG) method.

 [tron.zip](https://jblevins.org/mirror/amiller/tron.zip) Newton's method for large bound-constrained optimization problems by Chih-Jen Lin & Jorge More', a MINPACK-2 project.